Parth099/College-Notes/CompSci/CIS3715 - Principles of Data Science/Lecture/Week 5.02 - 02 16 23 - Evaluation of Binary Classifiers.md

 P(A | B) = \frac{P(A \cap B)}{P(B)}
 $$

+Chose to optimize for
++ Recall, if the cost of `FN` is high (medical diagnosis)
++ Precision, if the cost of `FP` is high (filtering spam emails)
+	+ Here we are okay with a few more `FN` since we would rather let in a few spam emails than miss important emails

 ##### Recall

 $$
 \text{Recall} = \frac{TP}{TP + FN}
 $$

-Recall will measure the proportion of positives classified correctly out of all real Positive instances.
+Recall measures the proportion of positive instances that were correctly identified by the model, out of all the positive instances that actually exist in the data.

 A large recall means more positives instances would be found by the classifier.